svenskscifi/karinboye/README.md

 # Step 4

-And finally the network was trained only on Karin Boye Poems <i>trainingdata4.txt</i>, for 2000 epochs.
+And finally the network was trained only on Karin Boye Poems <a href="https://github.com/svenskscifi/karinboye/blob/master/Trainingdata4.txt">Trainingdata4.txt</a>, for 2000 epochs.
 Example of results during this phase are shown below.
-A list of the selected works can be found in <i>listoftrainingdata4.txt</i>.
+A list of the selected works can be found in <a href="https://github.com/svenskscifi/karinboye/blob/master/listoftrainingdata4.txt">listoftrainingdata4.txt</a>

 500 epochs